Risnar/CS207SemesterProject/README.md

 Repository Contents
 ============
-Here's where you'll provide a map of all the top-level contents (where applicable):

 * **/documentation** - In this folder you will find all the documentation I handed in during this project.
 * **/src** - In this folder is the source code for the bubble machine.
 * **/hardware** - Here are all models and schematics.